 Painting The View From The Rim of the World Highway Painting

-Do you appreciate Southern California inspired artwork?
+Do you appreciate Southern California-themed artwork?
 The Rim of the World Highway is one of the most beautiful drives in California, and I have taken many pictures of the view from this scenic route.
-Growing up I just wanted to get away from the mountains, but as an adult I have come to have a special affinity for the San Bernardino Mountains in my artwork and photography.
+Growing up I just wanted to get away from the mountains, but as an adult, I have come to have a special affinity for the San Bernardino Mountains in my artwork and photography.
 I no longer live in the Lake Arrowhead vicinity, but I go back up there often and take pictures during my visits with family.
-The view is quite awe inspiring from the Rim of the World Highway, and I decided to use one of my favorite photographs of the vista of the San Gorgonio Mountains as the inspiration for my oil painting.
+The view is quite an awe inspiring from the Rim of the World Highway, and I decided to use one of my favorite photographs of the vista of the San Gorgonio Mountains as the inspiration for my oil painting.
 I also wanted to capture this image because it includes the iconic rock formation near Rim High School, which many people are familiar with if they drive up and down Highway 18.
 So take a gander at the photo gallery and videos to see how my painting of the view from the Rim of the World Highway came to life.

 This is a photograph I took from a turn out on the Rim of the World Highway, which inspired my painting.

 Here I am sketching out a very light outline of the view from the Rim of the World Highway.

 Out in my container garden patio I continued adding details to the outline sketch for my painting.
 This sketch will serve as a road map for my painting.

 This is an enhanced photograph of the outline sketch I created for my painting, so you can see more of the detail.

 This video shows the outline sketch in detail.

 In the photograph above I have painted the view of Mount San Gorgonio and the sky.